kuzudb/kuzu-docs/docs/cypher/data-manipulation-clauses/read-after-update.md

 ## Return Modified Records

-To obtain modified record, you can append a `RETURN` clause after any update clause.
+`RETURN` statements following an update clause has access to the variables that are used in the immediately preceding update clause.

-For `CREATE`, the data available to `RETURN` is the newly inserted node/relationship.
+For `CREATE`, the data available to the immediately following `RETURN` is the newly inserted node/relationship.
 ```
 CREATE (u:User {name: 'Alice', age: 35}) RETURN u.*;
 ------------------